-This report presents the results of the environmental noise study conducted for the warehouse operation of the Founder's Ridge project.
+This report presents the results of the environmental noise study conducted for the light manufacturing building operation of the Founder's Ridge project.
 The proposed site is located within the Old Fort Lake Business Tech Park (BTP) portion of the City of Dupont.
 It is bounded by a golf course to the north and west, by the Old Fort Lake trail to the west, by mixed-use properties to the east, and by Old Fort Lake Business Tech Park properties to the southeast.
-The proposed project consists of four warehouse buildings with public roads leading to each of the warehouses and to potential future properties to the north and west of the project site.
+The proposed project consists of four light manufacturing buildings with public roads leading to each of the buildings and to potential future properties to the north and west of the project site.
 The purpose of the study is to document the extent of impact of noise from truck traffic and loading operation associated with the site to the surrounding properties within the City of Dupont.
 Noise levels from the site were predicted to the receiving properties and compared to the exterior sound level limits established by applicable code requirements.

-Noise levels from truck / loading operations at the proposed site are predicted to the surrounding industrial properties and nearest commercial and residential properties.
+Noise levels from truck / loading operations at the proposed site are predicted to the surrounding properties.